claireeeeeeee/eduoa/README.md

 1. Have NodeJS installed onto your local machine.*
 2. Download the source code as a ZIP file from our GitHub repository.
 3. Unzip the folder.
-4. Open the "eduoa-main" folder in Visual Studio Code.
+4. Open the "eduoa" folder in Visual Studio Code.
 5. Open a new terminal (default hotkey: Ctrl+`).
 6. Enter the command "npm ci" to install all dependencies.
 7. Once the installation is finished, enter the command "npm start".